HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 * You’ll probably want to use the layout.css file from the boilerplate to make your drag and drop area perform as expected.
 * You can build this locally or in the Design Tools.
 * The subject of the theme is up to you.
 If you're not a fan of cats, feel free to use any topic you'd like. **Creativity is encouraged.**
-* Try to create a single template for both the Homepage and the Cats Library Page and leverage [Drag and Drop areas][drag-n-drop-hubl].

 ---